ashgit-boop/step_week4/README.md

 ### Function:
   - def find_most_popular_pages(self) : Find the most popular pages in Wikipedia and return the pages.
     - Set all of the nodes' rank 1.0.
-    - If the node has links, distribute 85% of the ranks to them evenly, and 15% to the whole.
+    - If the node has links, distribute 85% of the rank value to them evenly, and 15% to the whole.
-    - If the node doesn't have any link, distribute the rank to the whole evenly.
+    - If the node doesn't have any link, distribute the rank value to the whole evenly.
 (Random Surfer)
     - Update each value.
-    - Repeat this flow until the whole average of difference between values before and after the update falls below 0.01.
+    - Repeat this flow until the whole average of difference between rank values before and after the update falls below 0.01.

 ### Variables:
   - rank_dic = defaultdict(list) : Store ranks of each ID as follows : {..., id:[old_rank , new_rank], ...}